Knitting with “unusual” fibers/ elastic 3

 Thread lace and punchcard knit carriage use on Brother 910_2

 A short while ago there was a Ravelry thread discussing reversible, double bed knits.
-I recalled a demo from eons ago I saw at a machine knitting seminar and decided to explore my memories and share.
-The result approaches a “reversible” fabric, with imperfect results depending on yarns used and other factors.
+I recalled a demo from eons ago that I saw at a machine knitting seminar and decided to explore my memories and share them.
+The result approaches a “reversible” fabric, with imperfect results depending on the yarns used and other factors.
 There is a group of knitters that are presently experimenting with “glitch knits”, where the intent is to purposely create patterns with what some people might consider “mistakes” as purposeful parts of the design.
 For one example see a video of the technique.
 The “imperfections” in the fabric below may be seen as a positive by some.
 It is not the result of any aberrations in the programmed pattern, but rather a result of the way the threads get pulled through each other as the carriage moves across each row knit.

-My samples were knit using equal weight yarns.
+My samples were knit using equal-weight yarns.
 The fabric may be better served by using different weights, approaching the usual recommendation for plaiting.
 See the manufacturer’s directions for plaiting feeder use.

-When the first pattern row is selected, one need not set the KC carriage to slip.
-N is king in Brother, regardless of pattern/ needle selection as long as no cam buttons or levers are pushed in/ selected, everything knits, whether single or double bed.
-After the first row of the pattern is preselected on the main bed, use a tool to push in both buttons as seen below, and proceed in the pattern.
-Even though end needle selection has been canceled, if the end needles on the main bed are selected, they need to be pushed back to B position or those stitches will be dropped
+After the first row of the pattern is preselected on the main bed, use a tool to push both buttons in as seen below, and proceed in the pattern.
+Even though end needle selection has been canceled, if the end needles on the main bed are selected, they need to be pushed back to the B position or those stitches will be dropped.

 setup_50